Witness: Passing the Torch of Holocaust Memory to New Generations: Revised edition

-In 2020, a special edition of the book was published in conjunction with “Liberation 75” an international Holocaust education initiative commemorating the 75th Anniversary of the end of WWII and the liberation of Europe from Nazi tyranny.
+In 2020, a special edition of the book was published in conjunction with "Liberation 75", an international Holocaust education initiative commemorating the 75th Anniversary of the end of WWII and the liberation of Europe from Nazi tyranny.
 In the new edition, each photo of a survivor, rescuer, or WWII liberator has an invisible barcode that links to their video testimony via mobile phone.
 There are 75 videos on the USC Shoah Foundation or March of the Living websites.
 The edition includes new liberation stories, content honoring those who rescued Jews, a new Afterword, and a Preface.

 Short film

-In 2021 a short film based on the book was released; directed and produced by Naomi Wise, the director of the March of the Living Digital Archive Project, features moments documented between survivors and students over the past 33 years used in the book.
+In 2021 a short film based on the book was released.
+Directed and produced by Naomi Wise, the director of the March of the Living Digital Archive Project, it features moments documented between survivors and students over the past 33 years used in the book.

 Interactive content

-The March of the Living Digital Archive Project, which hosts many of the videos linked in the book was made possible in part, through grants from the Citizenship & Immigration Canada - Multiculturalism Section, and the Claims Conference.
-The Digital Archives Project aims to gather Holocaust testimony from Canadian survivors who, since 1988, have traveled to Poland on the March of the Living to share their Holocaust stories with their young students in the locations they transpired.
+The March of the Living Digital Archive Project, which hosts many of the videos linked in the book, was made possible in part through grants from the Citizenship & Immigration Canada – Multiculturalism Section, and the Claims Conference.
+The Digital Archives Project aims to gather Holocaust testimony from Canadian survivors who, since 1988, have traveled to Poland on the March of the Living to share their Holocaust stories with their young students in the original locations.